Ballmer Institute for Children’s Behavioral Health

 2. Answer the community questions on your housing registration.

-Completed community applications will be reviewed on a rolling basis until May 1.
-Wait lists for communities will close May 15.
+Completed community applications will be reviewed on a rolling basis until May 22.
+Students on the waitlist will receive a decision before roommate selection opens.

 Explore other Community Options